 4. Heat a griddle and smear a little homemade ghee on it.
 Pour enough batter in circular motion like you would for a crepe, to get a round poala.

-5. Spread some more ghee on top and flip over the poala, when roasted and crisp on one side.
+6. At this stage drizzle some more ghee on top and flip over the pola.
 Cook the flipped side too till done using little homemade ghee.

 6. Serve hot with some green corriander and coconut chutney or NKGSB Style Lasun Chutney.